andreasprlic/spice-3d/README.md

 from visualization, which is done by DAS clients.
 The original DAS protocol was designed to serve annotation of genomic sequences.
 We have extended the protocol to be applicable to macromolecular structures.
-This project contains the source code for SPICE, aDAS client that can be used to visualize protein sequence and structure annotations.
+This project contains the source code for SPICE, a DAS client that can be used to visualize protein sequence and structure annotations.